karo23361/real-time-data-processing-pipeline/README.md

 - **Stream Processing**: **Apache Spark** processes the data in real time, performing transformations and preliminary aggregations.
 - **Data Storage**: Data is stored in two different databases — **PostgreSQL** and **Cassandra** — to compare their performance and behavior.

 ### Database Comparison:
 - Test write and read speeds.
+(Cassandra typically performs better in high-throughput writes, while PostgreSQL provides strong consistency and better support for complex read operations.)
 - Analyze performance for different query types.
+(Cassandra is optimized for denormalized data and performs efficiently only when the partition key is specified - otherwise, queries can degrade significantly in speed due to full cluster scans.)
 - Evaluate fault tolerance and scalability.

-- **Data Analysis**: (Planned) — Additional analysis and visualizations based on test results.
+(Evaluate high availability by disconnecting a node from the Cassandra cluster and observing system resilience during reads and writes.
+In PostgreSQL, test how the system responds to primary key conflicts during insert operations to examine its strict consistency model.)

 ## 🛠️ Technologies